 Climate-related factors were already suggested to explain the sudden evolution of ruminant headgear around 19-17 Ma (DeMiguel et al. 2014).
 In particular, the origins of ruminant headgear were proposed to be associated with an increase of seasonality consequence of a significant drop in global temperatures (Janis 1982, 1990; Janis and Scott 1987; Azanza 1993a, 1993b; Morales et al. 1993; DeMiguel et al. 2014).
+The seasonality generated by the changes throughout the year of the environmental conditions (mainly temperature and/or rainfall) ultimately plays an important role in influencing the survival of organisms.
 Because of the morphophysiological constraints that the rumination imposed (Clauss et al. 2003), the increased seasonality of the early Miocene would have led to a major physiological stress during the season with scarce or low-quality food (Morales et al. 1993).
+Natural selection favours individuals that display behaviours, phenotypes, and physiological adaptations which allow them to maximise seasonally irregular resources.
 No organ is left out of the integration processes necessary to allow mammals to fulfil their physiological functions and the skeleton is an endocrine organ in itself (Karsenty 2012).
 This is not surprising considering the unique characteristics of bone and the energetic cost of coordinated regulation of bone mass or growth, energy metabolism, and reproduction (Karsenty 2006; Karsenty and Ferron 2012; Oury et al. 2011).
 Cranial bony appendages allowed bone storage without playing an active metabolic role to cope with the increasing seasonal physiological stress (Morales et al. 1993), but the evolutionary response in each pecoran lineage was different according to specific physiological and developmental constraints.

-Climate-related factors clearly affect the antler annual cycle of extant deer, intrinsically controlled by fluctuating hormone levels (Bubenik 1990b) but also seasonally synchronised at middle-high latitudes, depending on extrinsic photoperiodicity (Goss 1983).
+Climate-related factors clearly affect the antler annual cycle of extant deer.
+Deer inhabiting temperate zones are concerned about summer versus winter, because this affects the survival of fawns (Goss 1983).
+The annual replacement of antlers, intrinsically controlled by fluctuating hormone levels (Bubenik 1990b) and coordinated with the reproductive cycle, is seasonally synchronised at middle-high latitudes, depending on extrinsic photoperiodicity (Goss 1983).
 Physiological functions have to help survival under difficult conditions, specifically the seasonal limitation of food intake, that is, of energy.
 Through bone shedding, deciduousness might be the better way for a male deer to reduce the seasonal leftover of bone mass (for females would be pregnancy), considering the high demand for calcium that bone antler mineralization requires (Gomez et al. 2013) and the highly energetic cost of regulating bone remodeling throughout adult life (Karsenty 2012).

+The new histological evidences provided by the specimen IPS12180 allow us to reinterpret that the compact internal bone structure of the Acteocemas holotype is consistent with a longer protoantler lifespan than modern-type antlers, which makes difficult to assume a similar seasonal cycle.
+Then, it remains as an open question whether the cycle of the early protoantlers was aperiodic or irregular, either because the cycle was controlled by sex steroids in a way different from that of extant deer (e.g., see the effect of the administration of estrogens, Bubenik 1999; or antiandrogens, Kierdorf et al. 2021), or because the animal levels of sex steroids could vary little throughout the year and the antler casting often failed, as seen in tropical deer today.